 How does your nonprofit manage information technology risks?
 Is your company in need a risk assessment?
 Contacting the GHJ Nonprofit team can be your first step to mitigating the risks.

-Colin Nierenberg, CPA, has over four years of public accounting experience providing external and internal audit services to clients primarily in manufacturing and distribution for the for-profit sector and private foundations in the nonprofit sector.
+Colin Nierenberg, CPA, has over five years of public accounting experience providing external and internal audit services to clients primarily in manufacturing and distribution for the for-profit sector and private foundations in the nonprofit sector.

 Colin splits his time between providing…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More